Jay-Idrees/Upenn-CyberSecurity-Cryptography/Readme.md

 8. Note that the public and the private key system is separate from the session key.
 Below are the setps that occur when you viit a secure website

     a.
-Browser asks webserver for certificate
+Browser asks webserver for certificate <br>
     b.
-Server responds with certificate
+Server responds with certificate <br>
     c.
-Browser verifies the certificate expiration date and root CA (the top most on the chain of trust)
+Browser verifies the certificate expiration date and root CA (the top most on the chain of trust) <br>
     d.
-Public key is next used by the browser to create a new session key which is then sent to the server.
+Public key is next used by the browser to create a new session key which is then sent to the server. <br>
     e.
-The session key establishes a secure session between the browser and the webserver
+The session key establishes a secure session between the browser and the webserver<br>
     f.
-This is now an encryptd session- only after this is extablished between the browser and server, will any data exchange can occur between the server and the computer that is vising the website
+This is now an encryptd session- only after this is extablished between the browser and server, will any data exchange can occur between the server and the computer that is vising the website<br>
     g.
 The encryption and decryption of the session data exchange is the symetric encryption.
-Prior steps are asymetric in the HTTPS protocol
+Prior steps are asymetric in the HTTPS protocol<br>

+9. Even if a certificate has been issued, a website can be considered invalid if the certificate is:
+     - Expired.
+     - Assigned to the wrong host.
+     - Issued by a CA that is not in the browser's root store.

 ## Crack a password with cryptography

+ - Cryptographic attack types include statistical, birthday, brute force, frequency, replay, known-plaintext, and chosen-plaintext attacks.

+ - **Hashtag- Command program for cracking a Hash**

+ It uses:
+ - `Rainbow tables`  These are tables that display the corresponding cyphertext for a given plain text
+ - `dictionary wordlists` These are commonly used passwords
+ - `broot force attacks` like `John the Rippper`

+ - Steps:

+- Hackers can use this to determine the password of the root user after they obtained access into the network

 ## Hard disk data encryption